1 - Overview

 Division

-Detailed Description
+Description

-Server Name PrefixRequiredData Node Server Name
+Server Name PrefixRequiredData node server name

-Cluster NameRequiredCluster Name
+Cluster NameRequiredCluster name

-Additional Node countRequiredNumber of additional Nodes to add
+Additional Node CountRequiredNumber of Nodes to add

-Service Type > Server TypeRequiredData Node Server Type
+Service Type > Server TypeRequiredData node server type

-Service Type > Planned ComputeSelectionCurrent status of resources with Planned Compute set
+Service Type > Planned ComputeOptionalResource status where Planned Compute is set

 Service Type > Block StorageRequiredBlock Storage settings to be used for data nodes

-NetworkRequiredThe network where servers are installed
+NetworkRequiredNetwork where servers are installed

-Fig. Search Engine Node Additional Items
+Table.
+Search Engine Node Addition Items

-Search Engine cancellation
+Terminate Search Engine

 3 - API Reference